 Arguably, the most famous long-form structure is the Harold—a format that begins with a game that associates around an audience’s suggestion, then typically involves three rounds of scenes interspersed with more games.
 Long-form shows tend to be more narrative-driven and have themes that are brought back throughout.

-There is no single answer because each style of improv has its own rich history.
+There is no single answer about improvisation's origins because each style of improv has its own rich history.

 For as long as there has been theatre there has been improvisation, and forms such as commedia dell’arte—improvisation with stock characters wearing masks—have clear elements of what would become modern improv.